little-dude/netlink/README.md

 Credits
 -------

-My main resource so far have been the source code of [`pyroute2`](https://github.com/svinota/pyroute2/tree/master/pyroute2/netlink) and [`netlink`](https://github.com/vishvananda/netlink) **a lot**.
+My main resource so far has been the source code of [`pyroute2`](https://github.com/svinota/pyroute2/tree/master/pyroute2/netlink) and [`netlink`](https://github.com/vishvananda/netlink) **a lot**.
 These two projects are great, and very nicely written.
 As someone who does not read C